tiktok

 Raccoons' Interaction with Cats and Potential Dangers

-When it comes to raccoons and cats sharing a neighborhood, safety is on everyone's minds.
-But are raccoons actually a danger to cats?
+Safety is on everyone's minds regarding raccoons and cats sharing a neighborhood.
+But are raccoons a danger to cats?
 Let's dig in and find out:

 • Not Natural Enemies: Raccoons and cats aren't born as enemies.
 They usually have their own business to attend to, like searching for food or exploring their surroundings.

-• Rare Confrontations: In most cases, raccoons and cats tend to avoid each other.
+• Rare Confrontations: Raccoons and cats tend to avoid each other.
 Actual confrontations are quite rare.
-But, like any neighborhood, disagreements might pop up from time to time, mostly, driven by the wish to defend their property.
+But like any neighborhood, disagreements might pop up from time to time, mostly driven by the wish to defend their property.

 Instances of Raccoons Attacking Cats